 I am not about to preach to you, non-reader, about why you should read a book, but if you are a book reader, then you will understand that reading illuminates your insides and can quite literally take you into another world while the surroundings of your real world disappear until the moment someone shouts your name or throws a cushion into your face.
 This escapism is perfect for when the stresses of your day are taking over your sleep time.

 On a non-sleep related note, books also make for relaxing discussions.
 I love reading books on Afghanistan, feminism and books by writers from the Victorian era and the Fin de Siecle.
 Nothing in this world excites me more than when someone tells me what their favourite reads are, what they’re reading now, and whats on their reading list.
 Feel free to talk to me about such topics.
 It will enlighten my Sunday.

-I also started a book club that has been running in Auckland for a year and a half and it’s brilliant to surround yourself with other people who just want to talk about books.
+I also started a book club that has been running in Auckland for 2 years and it’s brilliant to surround yourself with other people who just want to talk about nothing more than books.

 This is how most of my conversations with non-book club friends go: